vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 VMware Tools enables guest operations (file transfers, process execution, registry access) from vCenter without network connectivity to the VM.
 These operations require authentication to the guest OS.
 However, if attackers have already extracted credentials via VM cloning, guest operations become another attack vector that network-level controls do not address.

-This reinforces the importance of:
+Defend against this vector with:
 - **Separate identity infrastructure** for vSphere (prevents using same credentials)
 - **Monitoring guest operations** via `com.vmware.vc.guestOperations.GuestOperation` events
-- **VMware Tools hardening** to prevent recustomization, wherein scripted commands such as "net user" can be run.
+- **VMware Tools hardening** to prevent recustomization, which lets attackers run scripted commands such as `net user`.

 ## Monitoring & Alerting